gamesbook/protograf/docs/source/layouts_rectangular.rst

       Here the sequence starts in the top-left / northwest ("NW") corner, and then flows to the right ("east") and down.

+      The *interval* property adds spacing in both x- and y-directions.

 ===== ======

 .. |02b| image:: images/layouts/rect_basic_interval_row_col.png